 - The CO is encouraged to engage all relevant SRs and Sub-sub-recipients (SSRs) in the preparation of the Grant Close-Out Plan at an early stage and formally share it with them before submitting it to the CCM. - The CO must be able to provide sound justification for all costs requested, because the Global Fund reviews the Close-Out Plan to ensure it is reasonable and cost-efficient. - The CCM must endorse the Grant Close-Out Plan and Budget before submitting it to the Global Fund.
-The UNDP Global Fund Partnership and Health Systems Team (GFPHST) should be copied on the email to the Global Fund.
+The UNDP Global Fund/ Health Implementation Support Team should be copied on the email to the Global Fund. - If the CO estimates that remaining unspent cash balance will be more than USD 500,000, the PR must contact the UNDP Global Fund/Health Implementation Support Team (Finance Specialist) in New York UNDP Headquarters, as there is a special agreement with the Global Fund for this situation.